Client ResourcesFreelancingWorking with Designers

 One Size Does Not Fit All

 Let's say you are a person who gets more done if you are in the office from 9 am until 5 pm, but if you can take a midday break or work from home three days a week, that would be great.
-You can make that work by offering your employee flexible options.
+You can make that work by offering your employees flexible options.

-You may seem to be giving them more freedom, but you aren't.
+You may seem giving them more freedom, but you aren't.
 You've just given them more options.
 It doesn't hurt your business if they choose to go to lunch or work from home instead of showing up to work.

 Regarding flexible working arrangements, your employees are like every other business.
 They want to know their options, what they are offered, and how that impacts their lives.